TrangVuong2810/SDL2_game_project_Food_Tornado/README.md

 Use two arrow keys ⬅ and ➡ to move the basket to catch as much food as possible.
 Be careful since the food will drop faster over time.
 You can pause the game if you need to take a break.

 You will have 3 "lives" at the beginning of the game.
-Each time you miss a portion of food, the bear will get angry and take away one of your "lives".
+Each time you miss a portion of food or catch the wrong "food" (small rock or wood log), the bear will get angry and take away one of your "lives".
+You can also catch new "life" or a "shield" which can protect you from the bear's attack once.
 The game will end when you run out of "lives" so watch out!

 ## Demo